THE CANDIDATE EXPERIENCE – WHAT REALLY MATTERS.

 According to GfK Statistika (2018), the most important factors for the current working generations include a good working atmosphere as well as the salary factor and opportunities for personal development.
 In addition, applicants want more responsibility in their jobs and a shorter commute.
 If you look back in time a good 20 years, completely different values were important back then.

-But now we have arrived in the 20s of the 21st century and even companies with a strong employer brand and great benefits see themselves in the war for talents.
-Often, trendy applicant portals or social media strategies no longer help.
+But now we have arrived in the 20s of the 21st century and even companies with a strong employer brand and great benefits find themselves in the war for talents.
+Often, trendy applicant portals or social media strategies are no longer of any help.

 Therefore, companies should also rethink their strategies, adapt them to the different target groups and align their values accordingly in order to retain employees in the long term and thus create a win-win situation for both sides.
-This all starts with the first contact, usually before the recruiting process even really gets underway.
+It all starts with the first contact, usually before the recruiting process even really begins.
 This is because all the impressions and experiences that applicants gather during the entire application process (including pre-boarding, onboarding and the probationary period) shape their general perception of the company.

 BUT HOW DO YOU GUARANTEE THE BEST POSSIBLE CANDIDATE EXPERIENCE?